Estimated reading time: 7 minutes

 - “What is an appropriate fee?”

-It is difficult to quote a flat fee over the phone.
+It is difficult to quote a flat fee without basic information about a case.
 We should review the Complaint, along with a deeper discussion of client goals, defenses, and legal challenges.

 But, try to see if the lawyer places your interests ahead of their own.
 If they do, they’re more likely to be an ethical lawyer, loyal to you, worthy of your trust and faith.